Skip to content

 This is different from a tax credit as you receive the discount immediately.

-Current Program Status (April 24, 2026)
+Current Program Status (April 28, 2026)

-1. Region 1 (Front Range) funds reserved April 28
+1. Region 1 (Front Range) closed April 28

 Region 1 covers Adams, Arapahoe, Boulder, Broomfield, Clear Creek, Denver, Douglas, Elbert, El Paso, Gilpin, Jefferson, Larimer, Teller, and Weld counties.
 That's UniColorado's entire service area.
+CLEAResult told contractors that if Region 1 funding becomes available again, registered contractors will be notified.

 3. Regional funding breakdown